-Prepare for success in entry-level careers in office administration, recordkeeping, and data entry by earning your associate degree in administrative and management studies.
+Prepare for success in entry-level careers in office administration, recordkeeping, and data entry by earning your Associate in Applied Science in Administrative and Management Studies.
 This fully online program gives you the knowledge and skills needed for business support roles such as: front receptionist, administrative assistant, secretary, customer service representative, inventory manager, facilities supervisor, resource coordinator, and personnel associate.

 Get practical training in and experience using the most common office software applications, including Microsoft Office programs such as Word, Excel, Access, and PowerPoint.
 By the end of the program, you’ll conduct a strengths, weaknesses, opportunities, and threats (SWOT) analysis for a real business, and know how to manage human resources, recruit and hire the right employees, and handle ethical and legal issues in diverse workplaces.